PlaidCloud/website/content/en/docs/tasks/administer-cluster/use-cascading-deletion.md

 ## Delete owner objects and orphan dependents {#set-orphan-deletion-policy}

-By default, when you tell Kubernetes to delete an object, the
+By default, when you tell PlaidCloud to delete an object, the
 {{<glossary_tooltip text="controller" term_id="controller">}} also deletes
 dependent objects.
-You can make Kubernetes *orphan* these dependents using `kubectl` or the Kubernetes API, depending on the Kubernetes version your cluster runs. {{<version-check>}}
+You can make PlaidCloud *orphan* these dependents using `kubectl` or the PlaidCloud API, depending on the PlaidCloud version your cluster runs. {{<version-check>}}

 {{<tabs name="orphan_objects">}}
-{{% tab name="Kubernetes version 1.20.x and later" %}}
+{{% tab name="PlaidCloud version 1.20.x and later" %}}

 **Using kubectl**